omicsEye/seqLens/README.md

 This project is licensed under the MIT License.

 ## Contact
-For any questions, feel free to reach out via email or open an issue in this repository.
+For any questions, feel free to email or open an issue in this repository.